psi-consortium/psi/doc/PSI/PSI-ICD/rest-apis/servicetemplate/index.md

                Do NOT manually edit this file!
 Any such changes will be overwritten!
 -->

-# serviceTemplate (/serviceCatalog)
+# serviceTemplate (/serviceManagement)

-Service Template API
+Operations for ServiceTemplate Resource

 @include [serviceTemplate.get.md](serviceTemplate.get.md)
 @include [serviceTemplate.post.md](serviceTemplate.post.md)